 The typical asking rate per listing is in the $20's per square foot per year.
-The Santa Ana region is going through a decline in rates.
+The Santa Ana submarket is seeing a decline in rates.
 In the last 3 months, the median rate fell $1 per sqft per year.
-That's a 2% decrease in rent.
+That's a 3% decline in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Santa Ana region has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Santa Ana region has lower rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 129 listings have been listed, so you'll want to check back regularly for new listings.
-About 5% of the available leases in the Santa Ana are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 128 listings have been made available, so you'll want to check back regularly for new listings.
+About 5% of the listings in the Santa Ana are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.